FanescaPhase2Cover.jpg

 Shock does not slow her.
 It hardly ever does.

 The spirit’s attention still lingered over Raph’æl’s declaration for a brief moment before its hollow regard tilted, then settled… in my direction.
-Every hair beneath my taut sleeves still managed to stand on end.
+Even under my taut sleeves, the hairs in my arms still managed to stand on end.
 I had a chance to react that I did not take.
 Not with my dearest friend purposely forming a stubborn barricade before me.
 He widened his stance, shield raised in quiet defiance.
-In his raised hand, I felt the intention of the gesture before it flared with his elven diction.
+In his other hand, I felt the intention of the gesture before it flared along with his elven diction.

 His spell rang out.
 A dolorous, resonant chime that shook dust from stone and memory alike.